-Phase 1: which is Product selection.
+Phase 1: which is Product Selection.

 When selecting the ideal products to sell by Amazon FBA, you need to go for those that have high demand and low competition.
 This ensures guaranteed success in terms of minting profits.
 Low demand and low competition or low demand and high competition mean no money at all.

-Phase 2: which is Supplier selection.
+Phase 2: which is Supplier Selection.

 Nowadays, there are so many B2B (business-to-business) directories like Alibaba, Globalsources, Made-in-China and many others.
 As much as most people think that this procedure only takes a few clicks to get through, which is not the case, there is still so much involved.

 What these directories do is that they help you identify potential suppliers but do not really screen or audit them at all.
-According to the our articles before, it is very important to have a specification sheet.
+According to our articles before, it is very important to have a specification sheet.
 This is important because the supplier gets to know what you specifically need and does not leave any loopholes for errors.

-To be able to properly and accurately vet your potential suppliers, you need to make a comparison chart that has different attributes which you require as a buyer.
+To be able to properly and accurately vet your potential suppliers, you need to make a comparison chart that has different attributes that you require as a buyer.
 Make them as specific as you want.
 Once you do this, you will be able to shortlist suppliers.
 The moment you get a final list of suppliers who meet most or all your requirements, send each one of them an official request for quotation.